anntnzrb/elden-lords-talisman/README.md

 **Q**: _How to modify the keys (bindings)?_

 **A**:
-> There's a `config.ini` file in the root of the program.
+> There is a `config.ini` file in the root of the program.
 In there you may change the bindings to your liking, read the top header comment for a link to [AHK's Key's List](https://www.autohotkey.com/docs/v2/KeyList.htm).